Request for Demographic Self-Identification

 How does DU use my information?

-Submission of this information is voluntary, and you can choose the “Ask Me Later” option for Ethnicity and Race and “I don’t wish to answer” option for disability status.
-Your declination will not result in any negative consequence.
-However, your participation is strongly encouraged.
+Submission of this information is voluntary, and you can choose the “I elect not to self-identify at this time” option for Ethnicity and Race and “I don’t wish to answer” option for disability status.
+Your selection of these options will not result in any negative consequence.
+However, your participation is strongly encouraged as this creates more accurate data.